jakewins/tmpignore/README.md

     mvn clean package

-This will produce a jar-file,`target/procedure-template-1.0.0-SNAPSHOT.jar`, that can be deployed in the `plugin` directory of your Neo4j instance.
+This will produce a jar-file,`target/procedure-template-1.0.0-SNAPSHOT.jar`, that can be deployed in the `plugins` directory of your Neo4j instance.

 ## License